AaronHe09/c0523-code-solutions/postgres-database/postgres-database-quiz-notes.md

 - What is a row?
   a horizontal list of data with the same attributes
-- What is an attribute and what other names are used to describe them? an attribute is are labels for data types with related values. anothe word to describe attribute is column
+- What is an attribute and what other names are used to describe them? an attribute is a label used for data types with related values. anothe word to describe attribute is column

 ## Notes